splunk/public-o11y-docs/gdi/opentelemetry/components/mssql-server-receiver.rst

 .. meta::
       :description: The Microsft SQL server receiver grabs metrics from a Microsoft SQL Server instance.

 The Microsoft SQL Server receiver queries and retrieves metrics from Microsoft SQL Server instances.
+The receiver works by either using the Windows Performance Counters, or by directly connecting to the instance and querying it.
 The supported pipeline type is ``metrics``.
 See :ref:`otel-data-processing` for more information.

+.. note:: Out-of-the-box dashboards and navigators aren't supported for the Microsoft SQL server receiver yet, but are planned for a future release.

+The following applies:

-The receiver works by either using the Windows Performance Counters, or by directly connecting to the instance and querying it.
-Windows Performance Counters are only available when running on Windows.
+* Windows Performance Counters are only available when running on Windows.

-.. note:: Make sure to run the Collector as an administrator in order to collect all performance counters for metrics.
+* Make sure to run the Collector as an administrator in order to collect all performance counters for metrics.

 Get started
 ======================